wdudokvanheel/neural-neat-lunar/README.md

 ## How to run

+Requires Maven to compile and run the applications

 To run the NEAT evolution
 ```bash
 mvn compile exec:java@neat
 ```

-To benchmark a single genome (make sure it's on you clipboard/copy-past buffer)
+To benchmark a single genome (make sure it's on your clipboard/copy-paste buffer)

 ```bash
 mvn compile exec:java@benchmark